-Those companies, making millions of pounds, rely on home working and gig economy workers, who save them hundreds of thousands while paying out costs, being harassed, ignored and bothered by organisational failures.
+Those companies, making millions of pounds, rely on home working and gig economy workers, who save them hundreds of thousands while paying out their employers office costs, being almost continually harassed and underpaid andignored and bothered by organisational failures.

-Their people management is woeful, the control over staff communication is prison like, the idea that staff might ever be able to organise and stand up for themselves is laughable, staff turnover is astronomical, working practices are antiquated, many organisatons relying widely on free programmes, unreliable tech and an iron fist.
+Their people management is woeful, the control over staff communication is prison like, the idea that staff might ever be able to organise and stand up for themselves is laughable; staff turnover is astronomical, people just disappear, never to be seen again.
+Their names wiped off the board.

-All of this leaves me in a difficult position, how do I deal with an organisation that has refused to offer any actual support to deal with their foul up and how do I get a computer to behave?
+All this leaves me in a difficult position, how do I deal with an organisation that has refused to offer any actual support to deal with their foul up and how do I get a computer to behave?
 How do I manage something where the organisation at fault has shown very little resolve to fix the issue or deal with the ex-employee.

 Watch this space.